【Announcement】Application for the 2026 Fall Semester Double Master’s Degree Program with the University of Cincinnati (UC)

 2. College of Technology and Engineering students:Please send to Colleen Huang (colleenhuang@ntnu.edu.tw)

-3. Deadline: By the end of office hours on Wednesday, February 25, 2026
+3. Deadline: By the end of office hours on Wednesday, February 25, 2026 (Please see below for updates!)

 Notes